bbyars/mountebank/README.md

 [![Dependency Status](https://gemnasium.com/bbyars/mountebank.png)](https://gemnasium.com/bbyars/mountebank.png)

 `./build` should do the trick.
 If not, yell at me.
 At the moment I've tested on OS X and Linux.
-Windows support is coming.
+I test on node 0.10 (I used to test on node 0.8 as well, but struggled getting my Travis deployments working with both in the build matrix).

 ## Contributing

 Contributions are welcome (see TODO.md for my own open loops, although I welcome other ideas).
-Some tips for contributing are in CONTRIBUTING.md), but they are guidelines and not hard and fast rules.
+Some tips for contributing are in the contributing link that spins up when you run mb.
 You can reach me at brandon.byars@gmail.com.